slatedocs/slate/source/includes/_api.md

      endDate: 1483948800,
      description: '为什么有这么严重吗？' } }
 ```
+### batchGetMarketInfo(marketIDs[, callback])

+Retrieve a `marketInfo` object for the market IDs in array `marketIDs`.
+The `marketInfo` objects (see above for example) are collected into a single object and indexed by market ID.

 ### getMarketsInfo(options[, callback])

-Retrieve a `marketInfo` object for all markets on the specified branch.
-The `marketInfo` objects (see above for example) are collected into a single object and indexed by `marketId`.
-The `options` parameter is an object which specifies the branch ID (`branch`), and whether or not to send separate RPC requests for combinatorial event descriptions (`combinatorial`).
+Gets basic info about markets the specified branch, and returns an object with market info indexed by market ID.
+The `options` parameter is an object which specifies the branch ID (`branch`).
 There are also two fields (`offset` and `numMarketsToLoad`) used to split up the `getMarketsInfo` query into multiple requests.
-This is useful if the number of markets on the branch is too large for a single RPC request.
+This is useful if the number of markets on the branch is too large for a single RPC request (which is typical).

 <aside class="notice">Each branch's market IDs are stored as an "array" on the <a href="https://github.com/AugurProject/augur-core/blob/forking/src/data_api/branches.se">branches</a> contract, in the contract's <code>Branches[](markets[], numMarkets, ...)</code> data.
 Markets are indexed in the order created; i.e., the first market created has index 0, the second 1, etc.  This ordering allows us to break up a large aggregate request like <code>getMarketsInfo</code> into manageable chunks.